dtquantumc-zz/quantumKit/README.md

 # Quantum Kit
 An educative toolkit with custom developed Quantum Computing workshops, games, and interactive tools.
+We also offer a ['Quantum Hub'](https://quantum-hub.herokuapp.com/app/lattice), a gallery of web applications and games that run directly on D-Wave's 2000-Qubit Quantum Computer.
+To visit the repository for the quantum hub, click [here](https://github.com/dtquantumc/quantum-hub).

 # Diversifying Talent in Quantum Computing